allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 }
 ```

-It not only wraps listing functionality nicely, but it's also reusable for any listing item.
+It not only wraps listing functionality nicely, but it’s also reusable for any listing item.

 Product screen will look like this: